jradrion/TEFLoN/README.md

 *TEFLoN*
 =======

-TEFLoN uses paired-end illumina sequence data to discover the positions and identity of TEs present in a sample(s).
+TEFLoN uses paired-end illumina sequence data to discover the positions and identity of TEs present in one or multiple samples.
 Input data can either be individually sequenced or sequenced as a pool, and multiple samples can be analyzed simultaneously to improve sensitivity.

 ## Required packages